- Python 50.2%

 3. Skill Plugins

-Skill plugins provide reusable knowledge and prompt templates that can be injected into conversations.
+Skill plugins provide reusable knowledge and prompt templates that can be injected into conversations via @mention syntax.

 Creating a Skill Plugin: